liyun-li/meh-bot/README.md

 # meh-bot
-A bot that clicks the spinner on Meh and sends a text message to user.
+A bot that clicks the spinner on Meh and optionally sends a text message to user about their product.

 ## Requirement
 You need Twilio service if you want to send a text to your phone (which is just a title and a picture).
 You also need Docker if you want to containerize the bot.

 ## Getting Started
 First create a .env file that contains 6 variables.